ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Added Copy logs to clipboard menu item.
 Automatically zips up the log files and copies them to the system clipboard for easy extraction.
 	- Added multiple row update functionality to view tables.
 All selected rows can now be updated at once.
+Rows that have been edited but not updated will now be highlighted green.
+	- Added RUN_OPTIONS and TCF_DIR columns to RUN table.
+	- Added check for missing model files (tgc, tbc, etc) when loading a model.
+	  If these are not found the load will continue and will note which ones cannot be found to display to user after load.

 LICENSE